IvanGiacomoni/Iot-Individual-Assignments/README.md

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/images/subscribe_aws.png)

 Then by going in the Rules section you have to create two **rules**, one for temperature data and one for gas and smoke data, specifying as topics device/+/temperature and device/+/gas_smoke respectively, and as operation you need to choose "Insert a message into a DynamoDB table".
-Here you can finb a [turorial](https://docs.aws.amazon.com/iot/latest/developerguide/iot-ddb-rule.html).
+Here you can find a [turorial](https://docs.aws.amazon.com/iot/latest/developerguide/iot-ddb-rule.html).

+Temperature rule:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/images/temperature_rule.png)

+Gas/Smoke rule:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/images/gas_smoke_rule.png)